-This guide got started because a caller to the Law Library asked why she couldn't have certain colored headlights on her car.
-That lead us to look at all sorts of other issues regarding automobile lighti
+This guide got started because a caller to the Law Library asked why she couldn't have headlights of a certain color on her car.
+That led us to look at all sorts of other issues regarding automobile lights.